syncfusion-content/wpf-docs/wpf/ComboBox/MultiSelection-Support.md

 ---
 layout: post
 title: MultiSelection Support | wpf | Syncfusion
-description: Learn here about how to select the multiple items in Syncfusion WPF ComboBoxAdv control and more details.
+description: Learn here about how to select the multiple items in the Syncfusion WPF ComboBoxAdv control and more details.
 platform: wpf
 control: ComboBoxAdv
 documentation: ug